IN10/multilanguage/readme.md

     Route::get('/news/{slug}', 'HomepageController')->name('news.show');
 });
 ```
 The first parameter `attributes` takes the same settings as a regular route group, except for `prefix`, `as` and `middleware`, which are overwritten (these parameters are required to make the translation work).
-The multilanguage-group should be a root-level construct, adding it inside of another group or prefix is not tested, and would probably not work.
+The multilanguage-group should be a root-level construct.
+Adding it inside of another group or prefix is not tested and probably won't work.

 ### Route translation
 In some cases, you might want to translate slugs in the URL.
 A common example is the `/en/news/an-article` and `/nl/nieuws/een-artikel` variants of URLs.
 This can be accomplished using the `transGet` routing function: